Whether she’s a Standard, or Toy, your Poodle is an elegant athlete.

 - Skin rubs, oils, or other topical applications to improve skin health and fight inflammation.

 If your Poodle is dealing with sebaceous adenitis (or any other skin condition, for that matter), I highly recommend trying a topical CBD solution like a balm or spray.

-I personally recommend using either King Kanine’s CBD balm or spray, which combine CBD with a variety of other natural compounds designed to improve the health of your dog’s skin.
+I personally recommend using King Kanine’s CBD balm and spray, which combined CBD offer a variety of other natural compounds designed to improve the health of your dog’s skin.